Finesse/MiniDB/README.md

 * Light with a small number of light dependencies.
 * Extensible.
 Examples will come soon.
 * The [query builder](https://github.com/FinesseRus/QueryScribe) and the
-  [database connector](https://github.com/FinesseRus/MicroDB) may be used separately.
+  [database connector](https://github.com/FinesseRus/MicroDB) can be used separately.
 * Supports table prefixes.
 * No static facades.
 Explicit delivery using dependency injection.
 * Exceptions on errors.